-- Respond to accompaniment request call-outs in a timely manner and report to the location of the exam. - Coordinate with law enforcement in cases where The Cottage is the first point of contact for a survivor who indicates wanting to make a police report. - Provide medical accompaniment during applicable forensic examinations and evidence collection at the request of law enforcement and ACC-SANE, 24 hours a day, 7-days a week, 365 days a year. - Provide food/drink during the examination process and clothes following the collection of evidence, if desired or needed. - Provide emotional support and crisis intervention to the survivor and secondary survivors and advocate for them throughout the medical accompaniment and examination. - Assist the ACC-SANE with appropriate clean-up duties once the exam has been completed. - Provide follow-up contact with the survivor's consent after a forensic examination to assist in connecting the survivor with either our services or other available resources in the community, based on the survivor's preference.
+- Respond to accompaniment request call-outs in a timely manner and report to the location of the exam. - Coordinate with law enforcement in cases where The Cottage is the first point of contact for a survivor who indicates wanting to make a police report. - Provide report accompaniment and emotional support during law enforcement interview 24 hours a day, 7-days a week, 365 days a year. - Provide medical accompaniment during applicable forensic examinations and evidence collection at the request of the survivor, law enforcement and/or SANE, Inc./ Anchor Point, 24 hours a day, 7-days a week, 365 days a year. - Provide food/drink during the exam and report process and clothes following the collection of evidence, if desired or needed. - Provide emotional support and crisis intervention to the survivor and secondary survivors and advocate for them throughout the medical accompaniment and report process. - Coordinate transportation/shelter needs if needed at the conclusion of FME & Report. - Assist SANE, Inc./ Anchor Point with appropriate clean-up duties once the exam has been completed. - Provide follow-up contact with the survivor's consent after a forensic examination/report to assist in connecting the survivor with either our services or other available resources in the community, based on the survivor's preference.

-Non-reporting cases
+Non-Report Cases

-In cases where the victim does not report to law enforcement but does want a forensic SANE exam, advocates will act in the same capacity they do when a victim chooses to report with these added responsibilities:
+In cases where the victim does not want report to law enforcement but does want a forensic SANE exam, advocates will act in the same capacity they do when a victim chooses to report with these added responsibilities:

 - Advocates will offer support and outline reporting and medical options to survivors at any point of contact. - Advocates will be responsible for contacting the on-call SANE to set-up an exam when contacted by a victim who wants an exam.
-Advocates will have access to monthly SANE calendars. - Advocates will respond for applicable medical accompaniments at the Family Protection Center with a SANE, St. Mary's Hospital and Piedmont Athens Regional Hospital 24-hours, 7-days/week, 365 days/year. - If there is a safety concern, the advocate and/or the SANE can call law enforcement for a stand-by officer to be present.

-In the event that a non-reporting survivor later decides they want to prosecute, The Cottage will be the point of contact for the survivor.
+Advocates will have access to monthly SANE on-call calendars. - Advocates will respond for applicable medical accompaniments at the Family Protection Center with a SANE, St. Mary's Hospital and Piedmont Athens Regional Hospital 24-hours, 7-days/week, 365 days/year. - If there is a safety concern, the advocate and/or the SANE can call law enforcement for a stand-by officer to be present. - In the event that a non-reporting survivor later decides they want to prosecute, The Cottage will be the point of contact for the survivor.
 If/when a client calls and decides if they would like to report, The Cottage will get in touch with law enforcement to take a report.